jomariepolanco/jomariepolanco/README.md

 ##  👋 Hi, I’m Jo!

 I'm a full stack software developer with over 4 years of sales and recruitment experience.
-Aka, I like understanding how I can help make peoples' lives a bit easier and creating a solution.
+Aka, I like connecting the dots and creating optimal solutions.
 I'm a pretty active person, so if I'm not coding, I'm out hiking, running, rowing, or overall just enjoying as much time outside as I can.

 [LinkedIn](http://linkedin.com/in/jomariepolanco) | [Blog](https://medium.com/@jomariepolanco)